Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 These configuration properties are used by Alfresco Content Services to communicate with the Elasticsearch server.
 In the example above a plain HTTP connection is configured, but Alfresco Repository also supports communication with Elasticsearch server using Basic Authentication and the HTTPs protocol, for more see [Configuration]({% link search-services/latest/config/index.md %}).

-If using the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/) select the `Repository Services > Search Service` option and set the properties from that web page.
+If using the Repository Admin Web Console select `Repository Services > Search Service` and set the properties from that web page, see below.

 ![console]({% link search-enterprise/images/alfresco_repo_web_console.png %})